-Christine has funded healthcare for 45 patients in 9 countries.
+Christine has funded healthcare for 72 patients in 10 countries.

-Samwel is a child from Tanzania.
-He is the last born in a family of four children.
-He quite boy and shy in public.
-His father works a posho-mill shop (a local maize-mill) as the operator.
-He earns barely enough to support his family.
-Samwel’s mother is a stay home mother.
-Samwel was diagnosed with genu valgus.
-His legs bow inward so that his knees touch.
+Venance is a five year old boy and the second born child in a family of four children.
+Venance is a friendly boy who is currently in kindergarten.
+Venance and his siblings are being raised by their mother, who does small scale farming where she gets most of the food her children need.
+She also seeks day laboring jobs like working on other peoples farms or laundry to help make ends meet.
+Venance was diagnosed with Bilateral Genu Valgus, a condition that causes bones to bend.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-As a result, he is unable to walk.
-Our medical partner, African Mission Healthcare, is requesting $940 to fund corrective surgery for Samwel.
-The procedure is scheduled to take place on September 3rd.
-Treatment will hopefully restore Samwel's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
-Samwel’s mother says, "Please help my son get this treatment so that he may walk without difficulty or pain. “
+As a result, Venance now has pain after a long day of play and walks to and from school.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Venance.
+The procedure is scheduled to take place on July 9th.
+Treatment will hopefully restore Venance's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
+Venance mother says, "Please help my son."